IngeborgArdoe/training/free/exercise-04.md

   3. The Action should now look like this
  ![Action Editor](Media/oppg04fig08.png)
   4. Save and close the Action
-  5. Right click on the new Action and add Security (Standard security group, top two permissions)
+  5. Right click on the new Action, select Properties and add Security (Standard security group, top two permissions)
 6. Open the search form
 7. Add a command on the Form, Run a Action (Global Scope), and select the new Action
   1. Open Filter Data
     1. Double Click on Company – Search result (or click modify)
-    2. Select _One-way binding,,,_, click Modify
+    2. Select _One-way binding_, click Modify
     3. Select Companies – Search result (form data source) in first drop down
     4. Select Selected in second drop down
     5. Click OK back to Form editor